Home Trading strategies Why Trading Strategies Are Not Working (How To Know And Avoid It)

 Structural change makes trading strategies obsolete and they stop working

-By structural edges, we mean an edge that is built on how an exchange operates, for example.
+By structural trading edges, we mean an edge that is built on how an exchange operates, for example.
 The specialist system on the NYSE was another example of what we consider a structural edge.

 We had great success for some years trading the opening imbalances at the open on NYSE, a strategy called opening price trading strategy.
 But all good things come to an end, and the change to electronic trading made the specialist system almost obsolete.
 Thus, our best strategies simply stopped working.